SudharshnaLakshmi/Experiment-11-programming-logic-device-s-FPGA-BOARDS-/README.md

 To understand the standard procedure to interface an FPGA board and flashing method using usb blaster
 ## HARDWARE REQUIRED:
 PC, Cyclone II , USB flasher
-##
+## SOFTWARE REQUIRED:
-SOFTWARE REQUIRED:   Quartus prime
+Quartus prime
 ## THEORY
+A programmable logic device (PLD) is an electronic component used to build reconfigurable digital circuits.
 ## Procedure
 ### STEP2:
 Start the Quartus II Programmer.